jiaruzouu/T-RAG/README.md

 python scripts/subgraph_retrieve_run.py
 ```

-*Note: Our method supports differnt embedding methods such as E5, contriever, sentence-transformer, etc.**
+*Note: Our method supports different embedding methods such as E5, contriever, sentence-transformer, etc.**

 ### 3. Downstream Inference with LLMs
 Evaluate T-RAG with an (open/closed-source) LLM of your choice (e.g., GPT-4o, Claude-3.5, Qwen):